tylertitsworth/5th-age-srd/Magic-Items/Magic-Items.md

 When you roll recovery dice to heal, set aside any number of those dice before rolling, and give the healing from those dice to an ally next to you.

 **Quirk:** Generosity.

 ---

+### Epic

+#### Red Flag of Rectitude

+Battle Flag

+1/Day

+Choose to wear or plant the flag.

+_Wear:_ Until the end of the battle, when you miss all targets with an attack, you and each nearby ally heal hit points equal to your level.

+_Plant:_ When you or an ally nearby the flag miss all targets with an attack, two allies (including you) can heal using a recovery.

+**Quirk:** Group unity is paramount.

+---